Amy Goldberg, PI

 amy [dot] goldberg [at] duke.edu

-Iman is a graduate student in the University Program in Genetics and Genomics.
-She earned her BS in Biology from UCLA.
-She is working on inferring signatures of selection and adaptive introgression in an admixed population.
-Iman joined the lab in November 2019.
+Bide is a graduate student in the University Program in Genetics and Genomics.
+He graduated from Zhejiang University.
+Bide joined the lab in May 2022.

 Katherine McVay, PhD student